Medicare is a federal insurance plan. Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

 |hospice care||preventive services, such as flu shots and cancer screening|

-|skilled nursing facility under certain conditions||ambulance|
+|skilled nursing facilities, under certain conditions||ambulance services|

-|nursing home care that is not custodial or long-term||durable medical equipment|
+|nursing home care that is not custodial or long term||durable medical equipment|

 |eligible home health services||mental health services|